 I like to think about my house as my backpack.
 If someone was to steal my backpack, I would be able to tell the police officers exactly what one could find inside of it at all times, because I packed my backpack myself.
 There’s a logic to the seemingly messy interior, or the heavy weight of books that is inside of it; currently Frankenstein and no others.
 A backpack can however be a metaphor for a lot of things – yes, luggage you guessed it!
 But I don’t want to write about luggage as a metaphor, I want to talk about the unreasonable logic of knowing that you’re carrying a lot of unnecessary things with you at all times, but doing nothing to prevent it from accumulating.
 Sometimes, for some reason, I can’t seem to turn the backpack upside down and clear it out.
 When I do, and I flip the backpack over again to see if everything got out, I can see that some objects refuse to leave this container.
 So why is it that when I turn this house on its head, and shake out all of the stuff inside; that some chairs are still cemented to the floor guarding their post like soldiers, yet something so heavy and immobile, like a hot water tank, fell out during this man-made earthquake?
 I think that it’s important to not pay attention to each detail per say, but to focus on the objects/events of significance.

 When I do go to the actual house, I can see that I am still very much there.
 No, not only because of the two hundred photographs of my stupid face on the wall, which gives the impression that I might have passed away already.
 I’m also there in the shape of cells and particles – like hair and skin – on the furniture.
-And I know this because of my dead cat.
+And this I know because of my dead cat.
 No, my dead cat didn’t tell me that my ghost wanders the home when I’m not there, but the hairs left behind by my cat tell a fact; that this house hasn’t been cleaned in close to two years time.
 This dead cat tells me that not only is he still there, but there is also a synthetic layer of me there, resting on these furnitures when I’m not there, from the last time I was there.
-When my father needs to switch a light bulb, I’m very much, and very little there to help him.
+When my father needs to switch a light bulb, I’m very much, and very little there to help him taking the form of a furniture.
 But I’m not thinking of myself as a helper, nor a savior of any kind; I’m thinking of myself as an object that’s being moved from one place to another by someone other than myself.
 I’m thinking of myself as a chair that’s being moved and used without consent, although I’d probably lift my father up to change a lightbulb if we had no other non-stationary furniture around.
 As a person, I lack my own properties from time to time, so much that in fact, I resemble the chair in your bedroom who will gladly hold your coat, even if I’m holding twelve other coats.
+But unlike furnitures, I don't have a constant function; I am fluid; I have a shorter lifespan than most furnitures; I am made of flesh; I get jealous, happy, sad, I don't have anything if I don't have others, unlike objects who just exists and who are still there when you come back home.